AlexBug1982/portfolio/index.md

 > Klara’s end-to-end virtual care platform helps practices stay connected with their patients.

-At Klara, a health care communication platform, the development team in Berlin and I successfully migrated the legacy data model to a new one, which supports future EHR integration in the health care sector.
+At Klara, a healthcare communication platform, the development team in Berlin and I successfully migrated the legacy data model to a new one, which supports future EHR integration in the healthcare sector.

 Within 4 months we developed and shipped two major EHR integrations with https://www.nextech.com and https://www.athenahealth.com using the HL7/FHIR Cloud API.